Aegil/csc-user-guide/docs/apps/geoconda.md

 includes following python packages:

 -   [ArcGIS Python API](https://developers.arcgis.com/python/) - provides simple and efficient tools for sophisticated vector and raster analysis, geocoding, map making, routing and directions.
--   [cartopy] - for map plotting (not included in GeoPython).
+-   [cartopy] - for map plotting.
 -   [descartes] - use Shapely or GeoJSON-like geometric objects as matplotlib paths and patches.
 -   [fiona] - reads and writes spatial data files.
 -   [gdal] - reads and writes spatial data files, and GDAL/OGR data manipulation tools.
 -   [geoalchemy2]  - provides extensions to [SQLAlchemy] for working with spatial databases, primarly PostGIS.
 -   [igraph](https://igraph.org/python/) - for fast routing.
--   **[geopandas]** - GeoPandas extends the datatypes used by [pandas.]
+-   **[geopandas]** - GeoPandas extends the datatypes used by [pandas].
 -   [networkx] - for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 -   [pyproj] - performs cartographic transformations and geodetic computations.
 -   [osmnx] - download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 -   **[pysal]** - spatial analysis functions.
 -   **[rasterio]** - access to geospatial raster data.